maizzle/maizzle.com/content/docs/introduction.md

 Maizzle uses the Tailwind CSS framework, enabling you to quickly style HTML emails.

-Using utility classes to style your emails makes you faster and more productive by eliminating the constant context switching present in a traditional email coding approach where you write responsive CSS separately from your HTML markup.
+Using utility classes to style your emails makes you more productive by eliminating the tiring context switching present in a traditional email coding approach, where you keep moving back and forward between your responsive CSS and your HTML markup.

 And since you no longer need to come up with names for your CSS classes, you can focus on coding your emails at warp speed.